 The rest of the family arrived around 9:30 and I was changed and settled into a hot pool in a heartbeat.
 It was heavenly and for some insane reason, for a while there was only one other couple in the entire complex besides us.
 And the entrance fee was four euro.
 Crazy.

-We spent two hours there, trying out all the pools, visiting, goofing around, and basically having the best Easter Sunday ever.
+We spent two hours there, trying out all the pools, visiting, goofing around, and having the best Easter Sunday ever.
 We returned to the caldeiras at 12:30, picked up our food, and then drove back to Manuel’s house where the rest of the cousins had arranged tables and place settings for the 25 people expected for lunch.
 Paul Fernando and I unwrapped the pots, had a look inside, and then got busy chopping up the meat and vegetables.
 Before long everybody had dished up, got themselves seated, and were enjoying the delicious food with wine and beer to wash it down.
-Besides all of the cousins and their families, there were two foreign exchange university students that joined us - Shukru from Turkey and Jesus from Spain.
-So the conversation around the table switched back and forth from English, to Portuguese, to Spanish, as required, so everybody was included.
+Besides all the cousins and their families, there were two foreign exchange university students that joined us - Shukru from Turkey and Jesus from Spain.
+Naturally then, the conversation around the table switched back and forth from English, to Portuguese, to Spanish, as required, so everybody was included.
 Shukru had recently discovered rock climbing so invited us to join him on Wednesday night for a practice session at a local school, which interested the kids immensely.

 Somehow, after the massive lunch, we managed to round up enough people for a soccer game in the nearby park.
 It was five players per side, plus two of the little girls who didn’t know which side they were on so just chased the ball, screaming, kicking it in random directions.
-Manuella’s son Fernando was playing while wearing rollerblades on the grassy field - never seen that technique before.
+Manuela’s son Fernando was playing while wearing rollerblades on the grassy field - never seen that technique before.